SecurityMatrix/HostCheck3r/README.md

 # HostCheck3r
-This Is a Powerful Tool To check Alives Targets Using Response.
+This Is a Powerful Tool To Check Alives Targets Using Response.

 # How To Install
 `cd HostsCheck3r`